Science Olympiad

-Science Olympiad, sometimes abbreviated as SciOly, is an American team competition in which students compete in 23 events pertaining to various fields of science.
+Science Olympiad, sometimes abbreviated as SciOly or SO, is an American team competition in which students compete in 23 events pertaining to various fields of science.
 The subjects include earth science, biology, chemistry, physics, and engineering.
 Over 7,800 middle school and high school teams from 50 U.S. states compete with each year.
 The U.S. territories do not compete.
 However, several international teams do compete in Science Olympiad tournaments in the U.S.

 There are multiple levels of the competition: invitational, regional, state, and national.
 Invitational tournaments, usually run by high schools and universities, are unofficial tournaments and serve as practice for regional and state competitions.
 Teams that excel at regional competitions advance to the state level; the top one or two teams from each state (depending on the state) then advance the national level.
 Winners later receive several kinds of awards, including medals, trophies and plaques, as well as scholarships.
 The program for elementary-age students is less common and less consistent.
 Schools have flexibility to implement the program to meet their needs.
 Some communities host competitive elementary tournaments.